 Rhino offers single pane only for interior doors, but can be on the exterior doors if you request it.
 The Rhino standard for exterior doors is insulated (dual pane) tempered glass.
 If required Rhino also offers impact-resistant laminated glass which gives climate improvement plus more security and noise reduction, than standard dual pane glass.

-What happen if the glass gets broken?
+What happens if the glass gets broken?

-What are the options to reduce price and lead-times?
+What are the options to reduce price and lead times?

 If you are a general contractor, and you are in a rush in a new home build project, this option is for you.
 Rhino can provide you with just the steel door in paint primer, with no glass but PDF templates for the glass sizes.
 You can source the glass from a local provider.
-The advantages of order in primer and without glass are that you save on the price of manufacturing of the door, you can ask your carpenter to pray paint the doors the color you want, the lead time is reduced by 3-5 weeks, and also you save on shipping because it weight less.
+The advantages of ordering in primer and without glass are that you save on the price of manufacturing of the door, you can ask your carpenter to spray paint the doors the color you want, the lead time is reduced by 3-5 weeks, and also you save on shipping because it weight less.